pngimbwa/rag_hands_on_training/README.md

 Gradio: A Python-based UI library that allows users to interact with machine learning models through an easy-to-use web interface.

+# Troubleshooting Tips
+1. API Errors: Verify the API key in .env.

+2. Dependency Issues: Run pip install --upgrade pip and retry installing.

+3. Document Not Indexed: Ensure PDFs are in the docs/ folder before running the app.

 # Step 1: Prerequisites

 Before starting, ensure you have installed all the software in the RAG/requirements.txt () file: